Dilip Kumar: 1950s and 1960s: Superstardom

 The 1950s was Kumar's most successful and prolific decade with him playing leading roles in several box office hits such as Jogan (1950), Babul (1950), Deedar (1951), Tarana (1951), Daag (1952), Aan (1952), Uran Khatola (1955), Insaniyat (1955), Devdas (1955), Naya Daur (1957), Yahudi (1958), Madhumati (1958) and Paigham (1959).
-He formed popular on-screen pairings with many of the top actresses at the time including Vyjayanthimala, Madhubala, Nargis, Nimmi, Meena Kumari and Kamini Kaushal.
+He also provided the background narration for Angaray (1954) which starred his brother Nasir Khan as the main lead, albeit uncredited.
+During this period, Kumar formed popular on-screen pairings with many of the top actresses at the time including Vyjayanthimala, Madhubala, Nargis, Nimmi, Meena Kumari and Kamini Kaushal.
 Together with fellow contemporaries Raj Kapoor and Dev Anand, he dominated the 1950s which is considered a part of the golden era of Hindi cinema.
 Though the three did not appear in any one film together, Kumar did appear with Raj Kapoor in Andaz (1949) and Dev Anand in Insaniyat (1955).

 Several of his films established his screen image as the "Tragedy King".
 Kumar briefly suffered from depression due to portraying many tragic roles and on the advice of his psychiatrist, he also took on light-hearted roles.
 Mehboob Khan's big-budget 1952 swashbuckling musical Aan featured him in one of his first lighter roles and marked his first film to be shot in technicolor.
 Aan was the first Indian film to have a wide release across Europe with a lavish premiere in London.
 Aan was the highest-grossing Indian film ever at the time, domestically and overseas.
 He had further success with lighter roles as a thief in the hit comedy Azaad (1955).
 In 1957, he appeared in the third segment of the anthology film Musafir, which was the directorial debut of Hrishikesh Mukherjee.
 He also did playback singing for a song in the film with Lata Mangeshkar.

 By this time, he had developed his distinct, signature style of understated acting of mumbling his dialogues while giving myriad expressions and meanings to lines that his characters uttered.

 He was the first actor to win the Filmfare Best Actor Award (for Daag) and went on to win it a further seven times.
 9 of his 21 films in the 1950s were ranked in the Top 30 highest-grossing films of the decade.